Congressmen Want to Investigate Sharks For Eating Fish

 We need to respect our marine life.
 Sharks have traversed the ocean for over 450 million years — eating fish — in their habitat.
 We have no right to stop that.
 Targeting sharks for blood sport killing or condemning these ocean predators for eating fish is short sighted and will lead to fewer sharks and fewer fish.
 And so will the SHARKED Act.

-Kristin Butler is an associate legislative representative in the Policy & Legislation (PAL) department at Earthjustice.
+Kristin Butler is a legislative representative in the Policy & Legislation (PAL) department at Earthjustice.
 She is based in Washington, D.C., and covers oceans for the Lands, Wildlife, and Oceans PAL team.

 Established in 1989, Earthjustice's Policy & Legislation team works with champions in Congress to craft legislation that supports and extends our legal gains.